-You see a model that is so simple that it can’t possibly apply to your unique situation.
-That’s what most people believe.
-It is also the reason why most humans (and business leaders in particular) are not very good about learning from others.
+You see a model that is so simple that it can't possibly apply to your unique situation.
+That's what most people believe.
+It is also the reason why most humans (and business leaders in particular) struggle to learn from others.
 But, people like you do learn; this article is for you.

 The 3 Funnels is the Key to Organizational Longevity

 No matter the size or type of your organization, you’re subject to the 3 funnels - there is no escape.
 Effectively navigate the 3 funnels and never run out of cash and you'll be a going concern forever.
 The 3 funnels are (left to right in the image above):

 - The exposure funnel where you turn suspects (A) into prospects (B);